 Emma Berdie Donson grew up in Ossining, NY and graduated with a BFA in Acting (High Honors) from the University of Michigan.
-Her recent experiences in production have led her to pursue a career in that field.
-She is the Executive Producer for the indie horror feature, The Last Room, featuring her casting choice Jacqueline Toboni (Trubel on Grimm – NBC).
-The Last Room will make its rounds on the festival circuit in 2017.
-She is also the Executive Producer for Dating & Auditioning: the Web Series, 2014-2015, which she also directed and cast, featuring actor Zach Booth (Damages – FX) and Ron (2012 Tony nom Follies, 3x Emmy nom Guiding Light – CBS).
-While living in NYC, and now in LA, she was/is responsible for a bi-weekly play/screenplay reading that facilitates the creation of new projects and artistic relationships.
-These prestigious readings became a staple for many of NYC’s young creators, most of whom had been cast on Broadway, in National tours, film, TV, etc. She has had the good fortune to work with Christine Lahti (Chicago Hope, L&O SVU), Mark Cendrowski (Big Bang Theory, Rules of Engagement), Gregory Doran (RSC), Charles Haid (Hill Street Blues, Breaking Bad, ER), and Yuri Sardarov (Chicago Fire, Argo, Ides of March).
-She loves spending sunny days outside with her Fox Terrier, Winnie.
+For the last two years, she served as the Administrative Business Partner for Next 10 Ventures, a new kind of venture company dedicated to supporting the digital creator economy, helmed by Benjamin Grubbs (Head of Creator Partnerships, YouTube APAC region) and Paul Condolora (SVP Harry Potter Digital, SVP Turner).
+She is the Executive Producer of the indie horror feature, Moon Lane, featuring her casting choice Jacqueline Toboni (Trubel, Grimm – NBC, Sarah, The L Word: Generation Q – Showtime).
+Moon Lane will make its rounds on the festival circuit in 2020.
+She has produced the plays Flu Season and Hamlet (as an immersive experience in a tea shop) in LA as well as 2 showcases for the Michael Laskin Studio.
+While living in NYC, and now in LA, she has been responsible for a monthly play/screenplay reading that facilitates the creation of new projects and artistic relationships.
+These prestigious readings have become a staple for many young creators featured on Broadway, in National tours, film, TV, etc. She loves spending sunny days outside with her Fox Terrier, Winnie.

 Mary has spent much of the last decade working to help others heal through her art, writing, healing practice, & bread baking.
 Much of it began with the creation of Born That Way, the feature she co-wrote with her best friend Michal Sinnott during her first cross country move west after college.
 She and Michal met studying drama together at Catholic University.
 In addition to writing a feature that emphasizes the need for social justice & spark towards hope for humanity, Mary extended her healing mission into practicing holistic medicine.
 In 2015 she became a Physician of Chinese Medicine, graduating magna cum laude & as valedictorian of her cohort.
 She’s in private practice in South Pasadena, CA. While completing her graduate studies degree, she found another way to excite her community towards a more holistic lifestyle by starting her company, Bread Culture.
 She teaches dough to loaf bread classes to kids & adults all over Southern California.